 - Prior to active duty, and then been called onto active duty for 180 days or longer; or

-- During active duty, and received orders for a Permanent Change of Station:
+- During active duty, and then received orders for:

-- be deployed with a military unit or in support of a military operation for 180 days or longer.
+- deployment with a military unit or in support of a military operation for 180 days or longer.

-- OCONUS to any other state, for example, Alaska to Hawaii, or Alaska to Texas, you can terminate;
+- OCONUS to any other state or location, for example, Alaska to Hawaii, or Alaska to Texas, or Hawaii to Germany, you can terminate,

 - CONUS to CONUS, for example, Georgia to California, you cannot terminate.